 John T. Kim.
-John T. Kim, 43, has been a director of Amkor since August 2005.
-Mr. Kim served in various capacities at Amkor between 1992 and 2005, as an Amkor employee and as an employee of our predecessor, Amkor Electronics, Inc., including as Director of Investor Relations, Director of Corporate Development and as Director of Procurement.
+John T. Kim, 44, has been a director of Amkor since August 2005, and was appointed Vice Chairman of the Board of Directors in August 2013.
+Mr. Kim served in various capacities at Amkor between 1992 and 2005, as an Amkor employee and as an employee of our predecessor, Amkor Electronics, Inc., including Director of Investor Relations, Director of Corporate Development and Director of Procurement.
 Mr. Kim resigned as an Amkor employee when he was elected to our Board of Directors.
 John T. Kim is the son of James J. Kim, our Executive Chairman of the Board of Directors and a nephew of JooHo Kim.